MicrosoftDocs/nav-content/dynamics-nav-app/projects-how-invoice-jobs.md

 ---
-title: Create a Job Sales Invoice to Invoice a Job| Microsoft Docs
+title: Create a Job Sales Invoice to Invoice a Job
 description: Describes how to invoice customers for job expenses as a project progresses.
 services: project-madeira
 documentationcenter: ''